For best experience please turn on javascript and use a modern browser!

 Curriculum structure

-AUC's interdisciplinary study programme includes six semesters (totaling 180 European credit points (EC)) over the course of three years.
+AUC's interdisciplinary study programme includes six semesters (totalling 180 European credit points (EC)) over the course of three years.
 Each semester is 20 weeks long, divided into a 16-week period and a 4-week period.
-Students take five courses per semester of 6 credit points each (four courses in parallel during the 16-week period, and one course during the 4-week period).
+Students take five courses per semester of 6 credit points each (four courses during the 16-week period, and one course during the 4-week period).
 This will amount to a total workload of around 42 hours per week (16 hours of class plus 26 hours of self-study).

 Curriculum components